Our two Sean Hannity show, 800-941-Sean, our number.

 All right, 25 to the top of the hour.

-Defense about, I'm sorry, prosecution about, oh, I don't know, 35 minutes ago or so said, Well, we're only about a third of the way through closing arguments.
+Defense about, I'm sorry, prosecution about, oh, I don't know, 35 minutes ago or so said, well, we're only about a third of the way through closing arguments.

 The judge instructs the jury that they'll be staying late tonight.

-I'm still not sure that they'll even be able to, you know, get get all of that time in.
+I'm still not sure that they'll even be able to, you know, get all of that time in.

-You know, now they're trying to rehabilitate Stormy Daniels, and I'm not particularly convinced that that's going to work well either.
+And I'm not particularly convinced that that's going to work well either.

-Uh, okay, where's the evidence?
+Okay, where's the evidence?

-Uh an NDA is not illegal.
+An NDA is not illegal.

 We keep going over this again and again and again.